It wasn't pertinent at the time, so it's lost now probably.

 It's gone, believe me.

-Internationally, I know this to be a fact now, that the uh it'll never happen because there won't be legal court systems, but there are so many lawsuits being uh structured around um contract failure not covered by force force majeure that uh it's basically would clog up our law system for a hundred plus years, and no one would ever trust another contract with the CCP again.
+It'll never happen because there won't be legal court systems, but there are so many lawsuits being structured around contract failure not covered by force majeure that it basically would clog up our law system for 100 plus years and no one would ever trust another contract with the CCP again.

-So it's just not gonna happen.
+So it's just not going to happen.

 They're just not coming back.

-Everything is against That restructuring of that old world.
+Everything is against that restructuring of that old world.

-Which brings us to our ultimate of all the projections here.
+We will not go back to that consumer society, which brings us to our ultimate of all the projections here.

-Okay, so with the international just in time supply system dead, then every country has to relocalize key industries.
+Okay, so with the international just-in-time supply system dead, then every country has to relocalize key industries.

 And that's where we're in here right now.

-Now the smart countries, right in here, have people that are sitting down and planning.
+Now, the smart countries right in here have people that are sitting down and planning.

 Okay, what can we do?